zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 <configuration-update-interval>3600</configuration-update-interval>
 ```

-### Supported response types
+### Supported Response Types

-This entry defines the various response types that are supported by the
+This section explains the various response types that are supported by
-Gluu Server.
+the Gluu Server.
 The following combinations are possible:

 * `code`: Authorization Code Grant Type
 * `token`: Implicit Grant Type